Nurturing winter spa treatments to soothe the soul

-This weekend the clocks are changing - for some it marks a low point in the year as the days get shorter and shorter.
+For some this time of year marks a low point as the days get shorter.
 For others, it's a welcome reason to hunker down and go into hibernation mode.
 Either way, the lack of daylight can give us all a sense of drowsiness.
 So, how can we support rest to feel our best with a little spa support this winter?
-Here are some of our top suggestions.
+Here are some of our top spa-inspired suggestions for winter wellbeing.

 Aside from being one of life's great pleasures, sleep is necessary for maintaining normal levels of cognitive skills such as speech, memory, and innovative and flexible thinking.
 In other words, you would be incoherent (and unwell) without it.

-It’s a bit of a vicious cycle because lots of the things that can cause sleeplessness can also be the result of a lack of sleep - depression, worry, anxiety, certain medications, general health problems, stress, asthma, and allergies can all take their toll on your REM cycle.
+It’s a bit of a vicious cycle because lots of the things that can cause sleeplessness can also be the result of a lack of sleep - depression, worry, anxiety, certain medications, general health problems, stress, and allergies can all take their toll on your REM cycle.
+However, the changing light can also interrupt our routine.

 As if you need our help to suss this one out - a lack of sleep can lead to grumpiness, grogginess, irritability and forgetfulness.
 It’s also linked with depression and impaired judgement, which can be dangerous, for example when driving.